NVIDIA-Omniverse-blueprints/3d-conditioning/README.md

 * You can try out the preview model directly on build.nvidia.com here: [NVIDIA NIM | edify-360-hdri-early-access](https://build.nvidia.com/shutterstock/edify-360-hdri-early-access)
 * Developers can get API access here: [The Ultimate Generative 3D API ToolKit | Shutterstock](https://www.shutterstock.com/discover/generative-ai-3d)
-* In this NIM Agent Blueprint, we have supplied example HDRI images for you to test with.
+* In this NVIDIA Omniverse Blueprint, we have supplied example HDRI images for you to test with.

   **Note** \- The Espresso Machine sample file includes two 360 HDRI images.
 Both were generated with  this NIM.
 You can switch between them in the interactive demo or the local kit app using the espresso machine configuration section.